hansen7/OcCo/readme.md

 https://github.com/AnTao97/UnsupervisedPointCloudReconstruction

-We appreciate the help from the responsive, supportive and knowledge technicians Peter and Raf from Cambridge Engineering Department.
+We appreciate the help from the responsive and supportive technicians, Peter and Raf, from Cambridge Engineering Department :)